I am also qualified as a professional interpreter and translator (MA, University of Bath).

 I am always keen to supervise PhD students.

-In 2020, I am co-running a conference, with a grant I secured from the Language Acts and Wordmalking Project:
+In 2021, I co-ran a conference, with a grant I secured from the Language Acts and Wordmalking Project:

 For the last ten years I have been actively involved in outreach programmes teaching French for Villiers Park Educational trust, an organisation which helps young people reach their full academic potential.
 As of 2015, I have also given talks and featured in videos for the London Centre for Languages and Culture, partnered with Pembroke College Oxford and The Open University.